 - Total $700

 Yeah, curly maple shelves hand made by a master craftsmen aren’t on everyone’s list for a Skoolie.
-And that price tag is just for the wood, they would cost way more if you had to have them made.
+And that price tag is just for the wood, they would cost WAY more if you were paying his hourly rate to have them made.
 They are gorgeous and a reflection of who we are, the cost is totally worth it to me.
 But of course it could have been done cheaper.